MeadowlarkDAW/Meadowlark/DESIGN_DOC.md

 - `SampleTime` - unit of time in number of discrete samples - internally represented as an `i64`
 - `TempoMap` - a map of all tempo changes in the project (like an automation track) - (internal representation to be decided)

 ## Hardware I/O

 We will store this functionality in the [`rusty-daw-io`] repo.

+** *Edit note: We are also looking into creating bindings to RtAudio as a potential solution, so this section below may become irrelevant.*

 The goal of this crate are as follows:
 * Search for all available audio servers, audio devices, and MIDI devices on the user's system.
 It then sends back platform-agnostic information about all available configuration options, as well as default options for each given server/device.